After a kidney transplant, it is important to return to normal life, whilst also taking care to ensure the success of the transplant.

 Weight loss and exercise

-Sexual intercourse should be avoided till the abdominal incision wound is completely healed.
-This may take 4 to 6 weeks.
+Sexual intercourse should be avoided until the abdominal incision wound from the transplant surgery has completely healed, which can take approximately 4 to 6 weeks.

 It is also important to recognize that a person’s sexuality can also be affected following kidney transplantation.
 For example, kidney failure can cause a cascade of problems in regard to a person’s sexuality, of which can include impotence in men and a decreased sexual drive, as well as irregular menstrual cycles in women.
 Alternatively, patients who have previously experienced these effects may find that their sexual function has improved.

 Since kidney transplant recipients must often take blood pressure medication following their surgery, these drugs have the potential to interfere with sexual function.
 Some effects of these medications include drowsiness, fatigue, decreased sexual drive, menstrual cycle irregularities and/or reduced vaginal lubrication.